Writer’s block. It’s a real poo, ain’t it?

 I love having brainstorm buddies.
 When I was in college, my friends and I had a writers group that we were very inconsistent about.
 But when we did all find the time to get together and talk through the problems we had with our writing, the results were magical.

-You can go the traditional workshop buddy route and try to find a group specifically dedicated to sharing and work-shopping writing.
+You can go the traditional workshop buddy route and try to find a group specifically dedicated to sharing and workshopping writing.
 But I’ve actually found that sharing my writing and ideas with close friends and family got me better, more honest feedback and ideas.
 In the end, it’s all up to you and what you think would be the most helpful.
 Sometimes writer’s block is just a sign that you’re too close to your WIP and you need someone outside of it to help you break through.

 Ambient Music Is Your Friend